11 reasons why the Australian Cobberdog is the ideal pet

 As a new breed, the Australian Cobberdog is strong and genetically among the healthiest dogs around.
 However, the ears of the Cobberdog need special attention and care.
 The floppy ears with hair around them prevent airflow and, as such, makes the breed susceptible to ear infections.
 As puppies, the breed also requires supplements to strengthen joints during the stages of rapid growth.

 The Australian Cobberdog also has all the traits to be a perfect therapy or service dog.
-They are hypoallergenic, calm, tolerant, and non-aggressive.
+They are calm, tolerant, non-aggressive, and shed very little.
 As it looks like a fluffy stuffed animal, it also comes across as attractive to even those who are afraid of dogs.

 Here are the top reasons why the Australian Cobberdog is perfect for people with special needs:

-• Hypoallergenic fur makes it suitable for people with allergies
+- Low-shedding coat makes it a popular pick for people with allergies

-• Ideal for therapy in hospitals or therapy centres that require high levels of hygiene as it doesn’t shed
+- Ideal for therapy in hospitals or therapy centres that require high levels of hygiene since it sheds so little